2011 Virginia earthquake: Virginia

 The epicenter of the earthquake was in Louisa County, Virginia, where damage was greatest and several minor injuries occurred.
 The town of Mineral, located 5 mi north-northeast from the earthquake's epicenter, reported the collapse of two buildings, as well as minor damage to several other structures, including the collapse of the ceiling in its Town Hall.
 Only minor injuries were reported, including the hospitalization of several people reporting chest pains related to the stress of the experience.
 Fallen chimneys and other structural damage to buildings was also reported in Louisa, the county seat.
-The Gilboa Christian Church, in Cuckoo, was heavily damaged and rendered unusable.
+The Gilboa Christian Church, in Cuckoo, built in 1832, was heavily damaged and rendered unusable; while its cemetery's vertical standing tombstones were toppled and razed to the ground.
 At Louisa County High School, cinderblocks fell in classrooms, and cracks were seen in walls.
 Six students had minor injuries.
 Louisa County schools were closed on August 24 while engineers assessed damage to school buildings.
 The high school and Thomas Jefferson Elementary were closed for the remainder of the school year.
 Inspections revealed that 65 homes sustained major or severe damage and 125 homes experienced mild to moderate damage.
 Damage in Louisa County was estimated at $80.6 million, of which $63.8 million was from damage to public school buildings and $14.7 million was from damage to residences.
 On August 25, county officials declared a state of local emergency in order to allow them to request state aid.

 Multiple reactor sensors at the North Anna Nuclear Generating Station, located 10 mi northeast of the epicenter, detected a slight power reduction as a result of vibrations in the reactor or monitoring devices.
 This caused the two nuclear reactors to shut down automatically seconds before off-site power was lost.
 Amid public fears that the earthquake could cause a nuclear accident, prompted in part by the Fukushima disaster which had occurred six months prior, the Nuclear Regulatory Commission sent additional inspectors to the Virginia plant after preliminary measurements suggested that the ground shook more than the two reactors were designed to handle.
 The damage was minimal and the NRC advised that further inspections should not be interpreted to mean that the plant was not safe.
 After a $21 million inspection, engineers stated that they only found cosmetic damage.
 On November 11, 2011, the NRC gave its approval for restarting the reactors.

 In Charlottesville, about 27 mi west of the epicenter, a gas leak closed several streets, including West Main Street.